 Not much is blooming yet.
 These daylilies are a really pretty pinkish purple color when they bloom:

-That tree with the pretty bark is a Natchez Crepe Myrtle that blooms white all summer.
+That tree with the pretty bark is a Natchez Crape Myrtle that blooms white all Summer.

 These yellow daylilies are just started to bloom yesterday: